Automatic Teller Machines (ATMs)

-If you suspect that you’ve received such an email, report it to the Australian Competition and Consumer Commission on 1300 302 502 or visit the SCAMwatch website at www.scamwatch.com.au
+If you’ve received an email like this, report it to the Australian Competition and Consumer Commission on 1300 302 502 or visit the SCAMwatch website.

 Avoid filling out forms online where personal financial information is requested.
 Only use secure websites, or a telephone, to transmit sensitive information.

 Most banks and other credit providers follow the Electronic Funds Transfer Code of Conduct which is a voluntary code of practice monitored by the Australian Securities and Investments Commission (ASIC).

 Under the Code, member banks can reimburse you for unauthorised transactions to their account, depending on individual circumstances.
 You should scrutinise your account statements for any unauthorised, or overcharged transactions.

 Telephone banking services give you 24-hour access to your accounts from any touch-phone.
 It allows you to: